 A spike in your analytics could mean a growth on steady traffic (which will translate in achieving your overall goals) if you have created a system to make sure they will come back around – and that you can remind them to come back.

-One of my mentors, Jay Conrad Levinson, the creator of Guerrilla Marketing, taught me that it takes twenty-seven (27) exposure to convert anyone – whether to a sale or to a philosophy.
-In order to impact someone, you must “touch them” consistently and often, and using e-mail is a great way of doing that.
+One of my mentors, Jay Conrad Levinson, the creator of Guerrilla Marketing, taught me that it takes twenty-seven (27) exposures to convert anyone – whether to a sale or to a philosophy.
+In order to impact someone, you must “touch them” consistently and often, and using e-mail is a great way of doing that in an intentional way.

 You can build an e-mail list by offering the opportunity to subscribe to your blog posts (so they can get an e-mail message inviting them to read each time you post), an opportunity to join an e-mail list about a particular topic or to a particular newsletter, or an opportunity to subscribe to your YouTube channel and to follow you on social media.

 When I speak at conferences or chat with clients online, I often get asked: “What is the best way to build my e-mail list?”
 There’s no hack, shortcut, or magic bullet, but developing a purposeful lead capture system can make a huge difference, because it allows you to add value to your fans and subscribers with your content.